rudedoc/intercom_invite/README.md

 ## About
 Program is written in Ruby and is compatible with and ruby version greater than 2.4.0.

 The program reads the `customers.txt` placed in the root directory of the project.
 When the program is run it outputs the results of the program to an `output.txt` file which is placed in the root of the program.

+The main entry point for the program is in the `Rakefile` in the route of the project.

 I have stored a copy of results based on the customers file provided in the documentation test in a file called `result output.txt`.

 ## Installation
 Clone the repository to your local machine: